 HSBC has recently ruled out project financing for tar sands projects and related pipelines, and no longer provides project financing for thermal coal mines.
 They have pledged $100bn by 2025 to ‘develop clean energy, lower-carbon technologies, and projects that contribute to the delivery of the Paris Climate agreement and the UN SDGs‘.
 HSBC claim they are helping manage the ‘transition path’ for other high energy sectors.

 Despite recent commitments, HSBC still actively provides project financing for a wide range of environmentally damaging projects (see HSBC ‘dodgy deals’).
 These include oil pipelines such as:

-- Tar sand oil pipelines on the Atlantic Coast, Canada
+- Oil pipelines distributing tar sand oil on the Atlantic Coast, Canada

 - Financing Enbridge, a company involved in the Line 3 Replacement in the US

 See our explanation here on why oil pipelines are particularly damaging.
 HSBC is also financially linked to a number of problematic mining projects, including the Cerrejón coal mine in Colombia, which has led to the total destruction of local villages for international profit.
 They also currently lend to several coal companies worldwide, in addition to the Cerrejón project.